-In body dysmorphic disorder, a preoccupation with one or more nonexistent or slight defects in appearance results in significant distress or impairs functioning.
+In body dysmorphic disorder, a preoccupation with one or more nonexistent or slight defects in appearance results in significant distress and/or impairs functioning.

 - People typically spend hours a day worrying about their perceived defects, which may involve any body part.